 Yolo County is home to some amazing wineries – over 30 to be more specific – and it’s a wine destination that’s somewhat of a hidden gem.
 If you’re looking to explore all wineries, you’ll need a few days or four (see our other blog titled Sip & Stay & Eat).
 But if you’re looking to spend a day sampling at some of the area’s most notable wineries, the Yolo County Wine Pass is a great place to start.
 This is your insider’s pass to six tasting rooms to get your sip on at the reduced price of $49.
-That’s right, only $49 to enjoy six distinct tasting flights at six unique venues valued at over $100.
-The pass can be used for 72 hours after the first tasting flight redemption occurs, so no need to rush.
+That’s right, only $49 to enjoy six distinct tasting flights at six unique venues valued at over $100 – or select the 3 winery tasting pass for only $25.
+The pass can be used any time within 6 months, so no need to rush.
 Take your time and stay awhile.

 So where do we start?
 How about with the good stuff – the wineries!
 First up is Great Bear Vineyards nestled on the edge of Davis.
 Great Bear was just voted best local winery by Sac Magazine and you’ll get five delicious tastings here with your pass.